-- 1. Before the meeting: - a) Notifies members of the meeting. - b) Assists with the preparation of the agenda. - c) Has neatly typed minutes of the last meeting. - d) Assists various committees in drafting and distributing any correspondence. - 2.
-During the meeting: - a) Takes attendance and keeps permanent records. - b) Takes complete minutes including name of organization, date, and place of meeting, who presided, old and new business, committee reports, motions, and results. - c) Reads minutes from previous meeting. - d) Assists the president.
+- 1. Before the meeting: - 1.
+Notifies members of the meeting. - 2.
+Assists with the preparation of the agenda. - 3.
+Has neatly typed minutes of the last meeting. - 4.
+Assists various committees in drafting and distributing any correspondence. - 2.
+During the meeting: - 1.
+Takes attendance and keeps permanent records. - 2.
+Takes complete minutes including name of organization, date, and place of meeting, who presided, old and new business, committee reports, motions, and results. - 3.
+Reads minutes from previous meeting. - 4.
+Assists the president.